moorepants/eme150a/content/pages/schedule.rst

 :title: Schedule
 :sortorder: 1

-This is schedule for the quarter.
+This is the schedule for the quarter.
 The midterm and final dates are fixed and homework will be due each week on Monday except around the exams.
 The lecture topics are tentative and will be adjusted to fit the flow of the class.
 Project One due dates are fixed and Project Two due dates will be posted later in the